As Games face coronavirus risk, Tokyo flags chief hoists standard for perfection

 TOKYO (Reuters) - At 79, Tadamasa Fukiura has never lost his boyhood love of flags.
 But now the man in charge of supplying more than 10,000 of them for Tokyo’s 2020 Olympics has a flag obsession of a different stripe - whether the Games will go ahead.

-Doubts are mounting around the world that the Olympics can proceed as planned amid the coronavirus pandemic, with countries in all contents implementing drastic social and travel lockdowns.
+Doubts are mounting around the world that the Olympics can proceed as planned amid the coronavirus pandemic, with countries in all continents implementing drastic social and travel lockdowns.
 Still, Tokyo Games and Japanese government officials insist the event will go ahead as scheduled.

 For Fukiura, whose lifelong fascination saw him asked to supervise displays at Tokyo’s 1964 Games, a call needs to be made, and soon, on whether to proceed with meticulous preparations for over 10,000 flags representing nations around the world at this year’s event.